Electronic Health Record (EHR) Electronic Data Exchange with CT WiZ

 **Connecticut follows National Standards for Electronic Health Record (EHR) Reporting**

-A provider/clinic who orders vaccines from the Connecticut Vaccine Program (CVP), reports immunizations administered to children ages 0 through 18 and is mandated to report immunizations to CT WiZ, you can apply for electronic data exchange with CT WiZ.
-DPH will send email notifications as you progress through each phase of the onboarding process.
-These email notifications can be used for Meaningful Use attestation.
+A provider/clinic who orders vaccines from the Connecticut Vaccine Program (CVP) or COVID-19 Vaccine Provider (CoVP), administers immunizations and is mandated to report immunizations to CT WiZ, and can apply for electronic data exchange with CT WiZ.
+DPH will send email notifications as evidence of active engagement of each phase as you progress through the onboarding process (registration, testing, production).
+These email notifications can be used for Promoting Interoperability attestation.

-Note: As CT WiZ accepts bi-directional data exchange with EHRs, if you are attesting to Meaningful Use (MU) and you are a CVP Provider, you may no longer use the MU exemption letter below to claim an exclusion for Public Health Reporting for Immunizations.
+Note: As CT WiZ accepts bi-directional data exchange with EHRs, if you are attesting to Promoting Interoperability (PI) and you are a CVP or CoVP Provider, you may no longer use the PI exemption letter below to claim an exclusion for Public Health Reporting for Immunizations.

 Follow the steps below to establish an electronic interface between your EHR and CT WiZ.
 An interface with CT WiZ can be established for a single clinic (regardless of size) or an organization representing multiple clinics that will report through a single interface.
 The interface can be set up as uni-directional or bi-directional: